sudrag/beginner_tutorials/README.md

 ## Overview

-This project is an introduction to ROS and performs beginner tutorials and executes a simple publisher and subscriber implemented in C++.
+This branch is a continuation of the introduction to ROS and performs beginner tutorials and executes a simple publisher and subscriber implemented in C++.
 The project involves understanding of ROS topics, nodes, messages and services.
 The publisher node publishes a modified custom string which is then heard by the subscriber.
+There also exists a service which allows on to modify the custom string and also the frequency of the nodes.
+The two nodes can also be called by a launch file.

 ## To Build